29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+With the quarter, semester, and school year over for this subject, I'm happy to say I did my best in all the tasks as much as I could.
+And I would too in the next school year.

 ### In what Written Work do you need to improve?
 How?
 #### **3rd Quarter**

 There was a lot of confusion in Activity 3.6, which I need to improve on by practicing with problems like these.

 #### **4th Quarter**

+With proper review and studying on the topics, I was able to make minimum mistakes which is to say that everyone makes mistakes.

 ## Performance Tasks
 ### What are the Performance Tasks?